FCW HOLDINGS BERHAD

-Executive Directors oversee the day-to-day operations within their specific area of expertise or assigned responsibility.
+Executive Directors oversee the management and conduct of day-to-day operations within their specific area of expertise or assigned responsibility.
 They represent the Company at the highest level and are decision makers on matters within their scope.
 They liaise frequently with the Chairman and with each other to lead the management to drive the Group forward.

 Non-Executive Directors (NEDs) are:-

 ¡¤ those who have no direct or indirect pecuniary interest in the Company other than their directors¡¯ emoluments and/or their shareholdings in the Company;